-For the notification to be considered proper and complete the following must be provided by the purchaser.
+For the notification to be considered proper and complete the following must be provided by the Purchaser.

-- valid tax ID numbers for both the seller and purchaser
+- valid NJ tax ID numbers for both the Seller and Purchaser

-- proper mailing addresses for both parties’ representatives
+- proper mailing addresses for both parties and/or their attorneys

-- signed and submitted by the purchaser or their representative
+- signed and submitted by the Purchaser or their attorney

-- The C-9600 and a contract must be received by the Division of Taxation ten (10) business days prior to the closing date.
+The C-9600 and a contract must be received by the Division of Taxation ten (10) business days (i.e. excluding weekends and holidays) prior to the closing date.